Skip to main content

 Best credit cards for groceries in Canada - by grocery store

 What does your grocery run look like?
 Do you hop into a car to hunt for bargains at discount grocers, opt for convenience by shopping from the store located closest to home, or actively seek out premium outlets for their better food selection and brighter-lit aisles?
 Regardless of how (and where) you choose to restock your fridge, you have likely noticed that your grocery bill is more expensive lately.
-According to Statistics Canada, the price of food increase by 10.8% in August 2022, the fastest pace since 1981.
+According to Statistics Canada, as of Sept 2023 the price of food increased by 5.8%, compared to the same month in 2022.
+That's slightly lower than the 6.9% increase recorded in Aug, but still indicates grocery prices remain elevated for many Canadians.

-You can save a considerable chunk of change on your grocery bill by using a rewards credit card that offers points or cash back.
+You can also amplify your savings on your grocery bill by using a rewards credit card that offers points or cash back.
 Since not all credit cards are accepted at every grocery, we’ve broken down our list of the best credit cards in Canada for groceries by store – so you can maximize your savings without having to compromise on where you shop.

 Best credit cards for groceries in Canada – by grocery store